hashicorp/terraform-website/content/source/docs/enterprise-beta/api/run.html.md

 ```

 ## Apply

 The `apply` endpoint represents an action as opposed to a resource.
 As such, the endpoint does not return any object in the response body.
-This endpoint queues the request to perform an apply, the apply may happen at a later time.
+This endpoint queues the request to perform an apply; the apply might not happen immediately.

 | Method | Path           |
 | :----- | :------------- |